fabferri/az-pattern/expressroute/er-rs-vpn-transitive/README.md

 - An ExpressRoute Gateway and Azure VPN Gateway coexist in the GatewaySubnet of the **vnet1**.
 - The on-premises network 10.1.34.0/25 is advertised from the customer's edge routers to the ExpressRoute circuit (MSEE routers).
 The MSEE routers advertise in BGP the on-premises network 10.1.34.0/25 to the ExpressRoute Gateway.
 - Two site-to-site VPN tunnels connect the **vnet1** and the remote site (**vnet2**) through Azure VPN Gateways **vpngtw1**  and **vpngtw2**.
 - The Azure VPN Gateways **vpngtw1**  and **vpngtw2** are configured in active-active with static routing (without BGP).
-In Azure VPN Gateway BGP is not mandatory on site-to-site VPN, so if you choose not to enable its fine.
+In Azure VPN Gateway BGP is not mandatory on site-to-site VPN, so if you choose not to enable it's fine.
 The communication in BGP between Azure VPN Gateway and Azure Route server will still happen.
 - the Azure Route Server in **vnet1** establishes automatically iBGP sessions with Azure VPN Gateway and ExpressRoute Gateway.
 The Route Server works as reflector:
    - the Azure Route Server advertises the networks learnt from the ExpressRoute Gateway to the VPN Gateway
    - the Azure Route Server advertises the networks learnt from the VPN Gateway to the ExpressRoute Gateway